OpenG2P FastAPI Common

 logging_level

 Logging Level.
-Available values DEBUG
+Available values DEBUG, INFO, WARN, ERROR and CRITICAL.

 INFO